Financial Assistance

 If you plan to send your child to Camp Newman, register them as soon as possible when the season’s registration is open!
 In order to access the Camp Newman Campership Application, you must register and pay a deposit.

-Step 2: Apply for a 1st Time Camper Incentive
+Step 2: Apply for a 1st Time and Regional Camper Incentive

 First-time camper families may qualify for up to $1,000 off!
 If your child will be attending Jewish overnight camp for the first time, you may be eligible to receive a first-time incentive grant from the Foundation for Jewish Camp and/or Camp Newman!
 Incentives are available nationwide, with various conditions and amounts.